 CRO Agency Question #2: Does your company have a specialty or focus?

-Adjunct services may be offered (website design, copywriting, image work, and such), but only in that those tasks amplify the ability to make their conversion rate optimization services more effective.
+Adjunct services may be offered (website design, wireframe audits, copywriting, image work, and such), but only in that those tasks amplify the ability to make their conversion rate optimization services more effective.

-CRO Agency Question #3: Do you need to know anything else about us?
+CRO Agency Question #3: Do you need to know anything else about us [the client]?

 The person you’re speaking with should’ve been trying to discover as much as possible about you and your needs right from the get-go.
 If that hasn’t happened by now, something is wrong.
 If all you’re getting is assurances about how the company can “do anything you need,” then it’s probably time to move on to another number on your list.